methylDragon/coding-notes/C++/01 C++ - Introduction.md

 Also, constants are usually declared with all caps

 !!
 Note, when you declare variables outside of a function, they're **GLOBAL** they can be read by all functions.
-But if they're declared WITHIN a fucntion, they're **LOCAL** and can only be read by the function in question.
+But if they're declared WITHIN a function, they're **LOCAL** and can only be read by the function in question.

 **Other variable data types you have are**
 `char` (Stores a single character, a single byte)